AndrewMHenry/zlib/README.rst

        added this comment to the version I distribute because I have no way of knowing whether the file is actually a copy of TI's version.

-       **I do not claim authorship of this file.
+       **I do not claim authorship of this include file.
 If either TI or the author of the new version objects to its inclusion in this project, please contact me at andrewmichaelhenry@gmail.com.**

 .. _ti83plus.inc: http://www.brandonw.net/calcstuff/ti83plus.txt